• Skip to primary navigation

 • Kosher salt and fresh ground pepper

-• 1 tbsp unsalted butter optional
+• 1 tablespoon unsalted butter optional

 • 8 oz slab bacon diced into half inch cubes